SwedbankPay/developer.swedbankpay.com/checkout/v3/mac/seamless-view.md

 without shipping address is for digital products only.

 {:.text-center}
-![screenshot of the authenticated implementation seamless view payment menu mixed][seamless-payment-menu-mixed]<br/>
+![screenshot of the authenticated implementation seamless view payment menu mixed][seamless-payment-menu-mixed]

 {:.text-center}
-![screenshot of the authenticated implementation seamless view payment menu digital][seamless-payment-menu-digital]<br/>
+![screenshot of the authenticated implementation seamless view payment menu digital][seamless-payment-menu-digital]

 Once the payer has completed the purchase, you can perform a GET towards the `paymentOrders` resource to see the purchase state.